nikitavoloboev/data/docs/distributed-systems/rpcs/grpc.md

 - [grapi](https://github.com/izumin5210/grapi) - Easy API server and generator in gRPC and Go.
 - [gRPC-Tools](https://github.com/bradleyjkemp/grpc-tools) - Suite of gRPC debugging tools.
 Like Fiddler/Charles but for gRPC.
 - [grpctl](https://github.com/joshcarp/grpctl) - Quickly generate a gRPC CLI or use gRPC reflection with ease.
+- [Go-gRPC](https://github.com/vladimirvivien/go-grpc) - Collection of gRPC and Go examples showcasing features of the framework.